Artemmkin/infrastructure-as-code-tutorial/docs/09-docker-compose.md

 ## Access Application

-The application should be accessible to your as before at http://localhost:9292
+The application should be accessible to your as before via the web preview icon in Google Cloud Shell. `curl localhost:9292` will at least dump out the HTML (not very pretty, but if you see HTML you know the service is working to some degree at least).

 ## Save and commit the work